Home » Software » IDRISI TerrSet By Clark Laboratories

 And with good reason.
 Especially, if you want to model advanced systems on Earth.

 It has vector operations.
-But it lacks in variety.
+But it lacks variety.
 Not only this, cartography choices are at a bare minimum.

 We highly suggest it for raster modeling.
 But as full-fledged GIS software, you should look elsewhere.